stan-dev/stancon_talks/README.md

 * Authors: Ben Bales, Brent Goodlet, Tresa Pollock, Linda Petzold (UC Santa Barbara)

-This is a write-up of our experience integrating a model of linear elastic mechanical resonance in Stan.
+This outlines a Bayesian approach to resonance ultrasound spectroscopy (RUS), a technique for estimating elastic constants of a material from a sample's measured resonance modes.
+The notebook includes an example of how to take advantage of custom automatic differentiation in specialized Stan models (either for numerical or efficiency reasons).

 Links: